On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Introduction

 \section{Introduction}

 The behavior of large-scale, overparametrized neural networks (NNs) has for a long time been poorly understood theoretically.
 This is in stark contrast to their state-of-the-art performance on tasks like image classification \citep{he2016deep,zagoruyko2016wide}, natural language processing \citep{devlin2019bert,sun2019bert_sentiment}, as well as generative and sequence modeling \citep{brown2020gpt3,touvron2023llama}.
 The seminal work of \citet{jacot2018ntk} established a link between the evolution of NNs during training and kernel methods by considering networks with infinite width.
-In this limit, NNs effectively converge to linear models with fixed features such that their predictions are equivalent to those made by a Gaussian process~(GP) model using the neural tangent kernel~(NTK).
+In this limit, NNs effectively converge to a Gaussian process~(GP) with the neural tangent kernel~(NTK).
 Kernel methods and GPs are theoretically well-understood \citep{rasmussen2003gaussian}.
-Consequently, this finding has led to a flurry of research interest in the NTK with the hope of an improved understanding of the behavior of NNs \citep[e.g.][]{du2019gradient,zhou2020neuralUCB,bowman2022spectral,Mirzadeh2022WideNeural}.
+Consequently, this has led to significant research interest in the NTK with the goal to understand neural networks theoretically \citep[e.g.][]{du2019gradient,zhou2020neuralUCB,bowman2022spectral,Mirzadeh2022WideNeural}.